-At no time will staff examine pupils to confirm concerns
+At no time will staff examine pupils to confirm concerns.

-For cases where it is believed that a girl may be vulnerable to FGM or there is a concern that she may be about to be genitally mutilated, the staff will inform the DSL who will report it as with any other child protection concern.
+For cases where it is believed that a girl may be vulnerable to FGM or there is a concern that she may be about to be genitally mutilated, the staff will inform police immediately and then the DSL ,who will also report it as with any other child protection concern.